open-data-rescue/climate-data-rescue/README.md

 - Album: collection of photos
 - Photo: uploaded by a user

-### Asset
+### Page

--Assets are the objects (pages) which you wish to have the user transcribe.
+-Pages are the objects (pages) which you wish to have the user transcribe.
 -They contain a link to the image file to be shown, a desired width to be displayed at and they belong to a Pagetype.
--The Pagetype that an Asset belongs to defines the Fields (organized into Fieldgroups) that can be transcribed for that Asset.
+-The Pagetype that a Page belongs to defines the Fields (organized into Fieldgroups) that can be transcribed for that Page.
--Each Asset has many Transcriptions, which are users' attempts to transcribe the page.
+-Each Page has many Transcriptions, which are users' attempts to transcribe the page.

 #### Relationships
 - has many: transcriptions